Balaje/iceFem/README.md

 3D problems are much more challenging to solve that 2D problems.
 The eigenmode decomposition of the ice-shelf typically consists of lower order vibration modes in the third direction.
 The modal decomposition often yield these vibration modes in an arbitrary order and thus simple solutions to the frequency domain problems are often harder to approximate.
 Hence, more analysis (including validation) is required to study these problems in detail.
 Nevertheless, preliminary support has been extended to 3D cases as well.

 All the macros should work if the correct dimension has been specified and the correct meshes are being used.
 Example meshes are available in ```Meshes/*.mesh```.
+The associated FreeFem script is `iceshelf3d.edp`.

 | Floating boat | 3D ice-shelf |
 | --- | --- |